mediaelement/mediaelement/docs/usage.md

 import 'mediaelement/standalone';

 // To import only MediaElementPlayer class and $.fn.mediaelementplayer plugin
-// (includes the HTML5 and FLahs renderers ONLY) import 'mediaelement/player';
+// (includes the HTML5 and Flahs renderers ONLY) import 'mediaelement/player';

 // To import all the plugin (you will have access to the MediaElement and MediaElementPlayer classes,
-// $.fn.mediaelementplayer plugin and all the renderers) import 'mediaelement/full';
+// $.fn.mediaelementplayer plugin, all the native renderers, YouTube and Flash shims) import 'mediaelement/full';
 ```